Sign in

 Answer

-President & CEO Avigal Soreq stated that any M&A must be accretive to free cash flow, leverage, and coverage, emphasizing that the company's goal is value creation and it could be a seller as well as a buyer.
-Regarding guidance, Soreq reaffirmed the full-year EBITDA range, expressing confidence due to the company's position in prolific areas, mature customer base, low breakevens, and an observed uptick in Q3 crude gathering volumes.
+President, CEO & Director Avigal Soreq stated that any M&A must be accretive to free cash flow, leverage, and coverage, emphasizing that the company is focused on value creation and could be a buyer or a seller.
+Regarding guidance, Soreq reaffirmed the $480-$520 million range, expressing strong confidence due to the quality of their assets in the Permian, mature customer base, and low breakevens.
+He also noted a positive trend with an uptick in Q3 crude gathering volumes, contrasting with guidance reductions seen elsewhere in the sector.

 Ask Fintool Equity Research AI

-Gabriel Moreen's questions to Plains GP Holdings LP (PAGP) leadership • Q1 2025
+Gabriel Moreen's questions to Delek Logistics Partners (DKL) leadership • Q2 2025

 Question